SoftwareAG/c8y-docs/content/concepts/applications-bundle/extensible-device-registration.md

 The extended device registration provides the following advantages:

-- **Extensibility of the device registration wizard**: You can easily add own forms to the device registration wizard in the device management UI.
+- **Extensibility of the device registration wizard**: You can easily add own forms to the device registration wizard in the Device Management application UI.
 The values to be entered in the user-specified forms can be freely customized by the device integration developers.

 - **Support for bulk registration using custom CSV**: You can customize the bulk registration and hence implement support for CSV files of a different format.